eTilbudsavis/native-android-sdk/README.md

 If you wish to try our demo app, just clone and run it.
 We've included an API key and secret, that will work straight out of the box.
-But the key only provides a limited amount of quereis pr day so don't use it in production.
+But the key only provides a limited amount of queries per day so don't use it in production.

 ### Setup AndroidManifest.xml